 Empowering women to change the face of the vacation rental industry

-VRM Intel CEO Amy Hinote, considered one of the top women professionals in the industry, says the Vacation Rental Women's Summit is about bringing together the best and brightest who lead the industry.
+VRM Intel CEO Amy Hinote, considered one of the top women professionals in the industry, says the conference is about bringing together the best and brightest who lead the industry.

 “From beach to mountain destinations, women dominate all areas of the on-the-ground vacation rental industry and face a unique set of challenges,” said Amy Hinote, CEO of VRM Intel.
 “Our objective is to bring the smartest and most influential women in the industry together to inspire and empower attendees and discuss high-level topics facing the vacation rental sector.”